Lyn Alden: Career

+Alden has a bachelors degree in electrical engineering and a masters degree in education management.

-Alden began her public career as an investment analyst focusing on macroeconomic policy, liquidity, and asset markets.
+Alden’s public career as an investment analyst has focused on macroeconomic policy, liquidity, and asset markets.
 During her career, Alden has written about contrarian investment strategies and comparisons between modern markets and the dot-com bubble, highlighting potential opportunities in emerging markets.
 Her commentary and analysis mostly pertains to the influence of fiscal deficits, interest rates, and Federal Reserve policy on asset valuation.

 Alden has used the phrase "nothing stops this train" to emphasize the growing U.S. debt and asserting concerns about its impact on the economy.

 Views on Bitcoin

 Alden is recognized for her positive outlook on Bitcoin.
 She has emphasized its network effect and fixed supply as factors she believes supports its long term value.
-Alden has stated that while Bitcoin has short term volatility, it tends to have a "historical volatility profile."
-She claims Bitcoin is a whole new asset class that is in its "price discovery phase" and should therefore should be classified as an "emergent store of value."
-Alden also believes that Bitcoin can serve as a hedge against inflation and monetary debasement, asserting that U.S. and international fiscal deficits and expanded liquidity can increase price appreciation of Bitcoin.
-Lyn Alden has been a speaker at multiple Bitcoin Conferences.
+Alden has argued Bitcoin has short term volatility, it tends to have a "historical volatility profile."
+She claims Bitcoin is a whole new asset class which is in its "price discovery phase" and should therefore be classified as an "emergent store of value."
+Alden also believes Bitcoin can serve as a hedge against inflation and monetary debasement, also asserting U.S. and international fiscal deficits and expanded liquidity can increase price appreciation of Bitcoin.

+Alden has spoken at multiple Bitcoin Conferences.